This page details one or more prototype versions of Normality.

 Frustrated?
 Want to meet some like-minded individuals?
 Want to do something about the state of the city?
 Get a job and snoop around Plush-Rest.
 You'll find a group in one of the dumpsters around the back.
 An Empathiser...

-It's not actually possible to free the rat in the demo, but the unused resources are present and different to the final version.
+It's not actually possible to free the rat in the washing machine in the demo—in the retail version, you can use the scissors to free it (even though the towel with frozen *FOOD* is the intended way), but that doesn't work in this version.
+However, the unused resources are still present and different to the final version:

 Not with my bare hands!
 They're not God's most hygenic creatures!